syncfusion-content/wpf-docs/wpf/SfDiagram/Overview.md

  Adding Overview Control to an Application

-The following code example explains how to add Overview to Application
+The following code example explains how to add Overview to an Application